benjaminmetzler/OpenRemoteHub/documentation/json_format.md

     },
 ```

-The above configuration will instruct my_remote to send the example_stb a KEY_UP code via the IR channel.
+The above configuration will instruct my_remote to send the example_nvidia_shield a KEY_UP code via the IR channel.
 Medium is determined by the type.

 ### ADB